Scale invariance vs conformal invariance

-We also note that coupling constant dependent Weyl anomaly can be computed by assuming (nearly) massless fields $\Phi^I$ are space-time dependent at boundaries \cite{Liu:1998bu}\cite{Balasubramanian:2000pq}\cite{Erdmenger:2001ja}.
-In particular, it turns out that the Weyl anomaly with $\beta^I = 0$ in $d=4$ is governed by the (boundary) Riegert operator $\Delta_4$ in (\ref{Riegert}) as $\mathcal{G}_{IJ} \Phi^I \Delta_4 \Phi^J$ (up to boundary counterterms), which is reasonable because the Wess-Zumino condition is trivially solved due to the Weyl invariance of $\Delta_4$ then.
+We also note that the coupling constant dependent Weyl anomaly we have discussed in section \ref{localr} can be computed by assuming (nearly) massless fields $\Phi^I$ are space-time dependent at boundaries \cite{Liu:1998bu}\cite{Balasubramanian:2000pq}\cite{Erdmenger:2001ja}.
+In particular, it turns out that the Weyl anomaly with $\beta^I = 0$ in $d=4$ dimension is governed by the (boundary) Riegert operator $\Delta_4$ in (\ref{Riegert}) as $\mathcal{G}_{IJ} \Phi^I \Delta_4 \Phi^J$ (up to boundary counterterms), which is reasonable because the Wess-Zumino consistency condition is trivially solved due to the Weyl invariance of $\Delta_4$ then.
 Thus, by comparing it with the result in section \ref{localr}, we see that the AdS/CFT at the conformal fixed point predicts $\chi_{IJ}^{a} = 2a_4 \mathcal{G}_{IJ}$ and $\chi_{IJ}^{g} = 4 a_4 \mathcal{G}_{IJ}$.\footnote{The proportional relation $\chi^{a}_{IJ} = \frac{1}{2}\chi^g_{IJ}$ at the conformal fixed point may be explained by the Wess-Zumino consistency condition of the local renormalization group.} The computation can be generalized in which $\beta^I$ are small but non-zero and it agrees with our discussion in section \ref{localr}.

 In addition, the holographic renormalization group flow shows the gradient property whenever the potential takes a ``holographically renormalizable form".
 Suppose the potential admits the ``superpotential" $W(\Phi)$ so that